PJWaters/Aina/docs/index.md

 # Welcome to the Chronicles of Aina

-Welcome to the official campaign site for **The Chronicles of Aina**, an epic adventure set in the mystical desert realm of Aina.
-Here, ancient magic, warring factions, and hidden secrets await those brave enough to explore its sands.
+Welcome to the official campaign site for **The Chronicles of Aina**, an epic adventure set in the mystical realm of Aina.
+Here, ancient magic, warring factions, and hidden secrets await those brave enough to explore its lands.
 Join us as we embark on a journey through a land where legends come to life, and destiny calls to the heroes of the age.

 ## Campaign Overview